-Aside from enhancing the flavor of your snacks, sour cream also contains high contents of vitamin A, vitamin D, proteins, potassium, and calcium.
+Aside from enhancing the flavor of your snacks, the sour cream also contains high contents of vitamin A, vitamin D, proteins, potassium, and calcium.
 Moreover, a tablespoon of sour cream has just 28 calories, so it is actually a healthy choice for you.
-Actually, sour cream is one of the best sources of vitamin D that you should not look down, yet try to add it to your snacks as soon as possible.
+Actually, sour cream is one of the best natural sources of vitamin D in foods that you should not look down, yet try to add it to your snacks as soon as possible.

 The good news for butter lovers is that this ‘fatty’ food contains a small content vitamin D.